Latent Prompt Tuning for Text Summarization: Related Work

-In addition to length control, \citet{AngelaFan2017ControllableAS} later proposed prepending control tokens (e.g., length of the target summary and keywords) to the beginning of its input document can hint Seq2Seq model to generate summaries based on the control tokens.
+In addition to length control, \citet{AngelaFan2017ControllableAS} later proposed prepending control tokens (e.g., length of the target summary and entities) to the beginning of its input document can hint Seq2Seq model to generate summaries based on these control tokens.
 These control signals (tokens) can be obtained from the ground-truth summaries or specified by users. \citet{he2020ctrlsum} then propose CTRLSum that considers keywords as a kind of control signal, and keywords extraction is based on reference summaries during CTRLSum training.
-During CTRLSum inference, its keywords extraction is based on an additional BERT-based keywords extraction model that can extract keywords when the reference summaries are unavailable.
-Both \citet{AngelaFan2017ControllableAS} and \citet{he2020ctrlsum} adopt the Seq2Seq summarization model as their base model without changing the original training objectives.
-Besides, some approaches focused on modifying the training objectives to be conditioned on the control signals. \citet{earle2021learning} formulate the controllable generation as a reinforcement learning task by adding an additional reward if model's generation (i.e., action) can meet control signals.
+During CTRLSum inference, its keywords extraction is based on an additional BERT-based keywords extraction model that can extract keywords when the reference summaries are unavailable. \citet{xu-lapata-2022-document} models query-focused summarization (QFS) and general purpose summarization using a single model, which is similar to our method in the sense that our model can do controllable and uncontrollable summarization in single model.
+However, QFS is different from controllable summarization and our joint modeling, which are based on prompting and contrastive learning, does not introduce any additional model parameters.

+Some approaches focused on modifying the training objectives to be conditioned on the control signals. \citet{earle2021learning} formulate the controllable generation as a reinforcement learning task by adding an additional reward if model's generation (i.e., action) can meet control signals.
 Recently, there are other methods such as \citet{carlsson2022fine} and \citet{liu2022length} that extend the model's pre-training objectives to incorporate control ability.
 For example, \citet{liu2022length} uses a length-aware attention mechanism to select samples with similar lengths based on the length control signal, which ability can be transferred to the downstream tasks.